sapcc/asr1k-neutron-l3/DEVICE_README.md

 ### Requirements

   * Failover of individual Neutron Routers on localized failures is considered ideal
-  * Failover of Groups of routers (one active on each device with mutual failover of the entire group) is preferd
+  * Failover of groups of routers (one active on each device with mutual failover of the entire group) is preferd
-  * Global failover from an active Box to an standby box is acceptable initially
+  * Global failover from an active box to an standby box is acceptable initially
   * NAT entries should be transfered on failover
   * Firewall states should be transfered on failover
   * Failover implementation must not require additional resources (MAC / IP Adresses)